 - Sports Court (golf simulator, table tennis, basketball court); Jogging Track; Rock-climbing Wall; Explorer Dunes Golf Course; Flowrider

 - Skylight Wedding Chapel (40-seat, provides religious services).

 Explorer Of The Seas wiki

-- On May 16, 2016, Explorer - the largest cruise ship on the US West Coast - arrived in port Seattle WA.
-The ship's inaugural Alaskan cruise season offered 7-night Seattle round-trip itineraries to Alaska (Juneau, Skagway and Tracy Arm Fjord) and Canada (Victoria BC).
+On May 16, 2016, Explorer OTS (back then the largest passenger liner on US West Coast) arrived in homeport Seattle WA.
+Ship's inaugural Alaskan season offered 7-day Seattle roundtrips to Alaska and Canada (Juneau, Skagway, Tracy Arm Fjord, Victoria BC).

 Explorer Of The Seas refurbishment 2018 review

-Ship’s scheduled for 2018 drydock refurbishment resulted in the following deck plan changes:
+Ship’s 2018 drydock refurbishment resulted in the following deckplan changes:

 - On Sports Deck 13, the RCI’s signature waterslides “Cyclone” and “Typhoon” were installed (next to the FlowRider simulator).